-Kentucky Bluegrass thrives on water and is quick to go dormant when drought strikes.
+Following a proper Kentucky Bluegrass watering schedule will ensure it thrives.
+Without enough water, your grass will be quick to go dormant when drought strikes.
 After 14 days without water, Kentucky Bluegrass will begin to turn brown and settle into dormancy.
 This dormancy period allows the grass to ride out drought conditions for up to 6 weeks before it begins to die.

 Does Kentucky Bluegrass Need a Lot of Water?

 In cool conditions, Kentucky Bluegrass thrives on 1 inch (2.5 cm) of water per week.
 However, as temperatures rise above 80℉ (27℃), Bluegrass irrigation needs jump to 2–2.5 inches of water per week.
 This makes it a very thirsty grass.